What Is Absence of the Pulmonary Artery and How Is It Treated?

 While it is a serious condition, advances in medical technology and treatments have improved outcomes for individuals with this condition.
-If you or your child have been diagnosed with the absence of the pulmonary artery, your healthcare team will provide you with tailored information and support to manage the condition effectively.
+If you or your child has been diagnosed with the absence of the pulmonary artery, your healthcare team will provide you with tailored information and support to manage the condition effectively.

-What Are the Symptoms of Absence Of The Pulmonary Artery
+What Are the Symptoms of Absence Of The Pulmonary Artery?

 Absence of the pulmonary artery is a rare congenital heart defect that can cause various symptoms in affected individuals.
 Some common signs include shortness of breath, fatigue, chest pain, bluish skin coloration, and poor growth in infants.

-- Shortness of breath during physical activity is a common symptom of absence of the pulmonary artery.
+- Shortness of breath during physical activity is a common symptom of the absence of the pulmonary artery.

 - Fatigue and weakness may be experienced due to inadequate blood flow to the lungs for oxygenation.